rchavarria/mycantabria-scrapper/README.md

 # TODO list

+- take a look to the [Q](https://github.com/kriskowal/q) library for javascript promises.
-- pipe the `request` result to be able to return data from the scrapped web
+It seems to be one of the best promises libraries for node and using Q.defer() seems to be the right way to handle our case asynchronously. x pipe the `request` result to be able to return data from the scrapped web

 # Install